 Call to Order!
 (800) 399-9514

-If you are looking to plant Flowering Trees, some of the best choices would be Crape Myrtles, Royal Empress Paulownias, Dogwoods or Tulip Poplars.
+Some of the most popular Flowering Trees for planting are Crape Myrtles, Royal Empress Paulownias, Dogwoods or Tulip Poplars.

 Less weeding will have to be done if you apply a couple of inches of mulch to the bed and the mulch will also help to retain moisture for your trees.

 After you plant the tree, use a root-promoting fertilizer to help root expansion.
 Sprinkle some on the topsoil and water lightly.
-Add 2 to 3 inches of mulch around the trees and water regularly, approximately 1-inch of water per week Stake the trees for at least one growing season to insure stability.
+Add 2 to 3 inches of mulch around the trees and water regularly, approximately 1 inch of water per week.
+Finally, you may want to stake your trees for at least one growing season to ensure stability.